amehim/terragrunt-cloudtruth-deploy/README.md

 This repository contains Terragrunt HCL that will create an AWS Instance and S3 bucket deployed with Terragrunt utilizing CloudTruth to manage Terraform variable keys and values for a prod, stage and qa environment.

+Rather than using terragrunt inputs to define environment parameter values we will inject inputs directlu from a CloudTruth project.

 ```
 # terragrunt-cloudtruth-deploy
 ├── prod